Beloved Baby Eaglet In D.C. Euthanized After Suffering West Nile Disease

 Valor had been lethargic.
 He had no appetite and had to be force-fed.
 His head and body were trembling.

 He tested positive for West Nile Virus, which can be fatal in birds, the facility said.
-The wildlife experts said it was "extremely unlikely" that he would recover, and that "prolonging his suffering would have been inhumane."
+The wildlife experts said it was "extremely unlikely" that he would recover and that "prolonging his suffering would have been inhumane."

 He was euthanized on Tuesday.